shumxie/STUDY_pytorch_multimodal_toy/README.md

-#This is a simple study demo of multimodal fusion using PyTorch
+This is a simple study demo of multimodal fusion using PyTorch.

-#Combining synthetic “text” and “numerical” features for binary classification.
+Combining synthetic “text” and “numerical” features for binary classification.

-#Using Toy data
+Using Toy data.